Sign In

 Limits on ESA Protections and Common Restrictions

 While ESA owners have some rights, these are limited.
 ESA owners should not expect access to restaurants, retail establishments, or other public places that do not typically allow pets.
-Likewise, air travel may involve navigating airline-specific policies that treat ESAs as regular pets, requiring travel crates or placement in the cargo hold.
+Likewise, air travel may involve navigating airline-specific policies that treat ESA as regular pets, requiring travel crates or placement in the cargo hold.
 New Jersey does not have additional state-level protections beyond federal requirements, making it crucial for ESA owners to understand both realms.

 Penalties for Fraud or Misrepresentation